-In accordance with para 12.18 of SEBI Master Circular on Mutual Funds dated May 19, 2023, the Scheme may participate in repos in corporate debt securities as per the guidelines issued by RBI and SEBI from time to time.
+In accordance with para 12.18 of SEBI Master Circular on Mutual Funds, the Scheme may participate in repos in corporate debt securities as per the guidelines issued by RBI and SEBI from time to time.

 Participation in repos in corporate debt securities shall be made in line with the policy approved by the Board of ABSLAMC and ABSLTCPL.
 The key features of the policy are as follows: